 As a flooring professional with years of experience, I found it completely unproductive to discourage people from sanding their hardwood floors themselves.
 After all, it may save you a good amount!

-Nevertheless, it is always worth mentioning what you should expect when planning DIY, which are:
+Nevertheless, it is always worth mentioning what you should expect when planning DIY, which is:

 With all of that being said, there is still an important question that remains – “What the price ranges are?”